 Italy attracts thousands of tourists because of its food, history and beautiful coastlines.
 However, the diseases that Italians are prone to are often overlooked.
 In 2012, certain diseases resulted in 613,520 deaths in Italy.
-Here is a quick overview of the top diseases that Italians are prone to.
+Here is a quick overview of the top Italian diseases.

-The most common diseases in Italy generally result from poor lifestyle decisions, such as lack of exercise, smoking and excessive alcohol consumption.
-The top diseases in the country can be prevented if Italians commit to making simple lifestyle changes.
-Proper lifestyle choices can help decrease the prevalence of such diseases and can allow many Italians to enjoy their beautiful country and culture for longer periods of time.
+The top Italian diseases generally result from poor lifestyle decisions, such as lack of exercise, smoking and excessive alcohol consumption.
+The most common diseases in the country can be prevented if Italians commit to making simple lifestyle changes.
+Proper lifestyle choices can help decrease the prevalence of these diseases and can allow many Italians to enjoy their beautiful country and culture for longer periods of time.

 – Mary Waller